 Bates Wells, 10 Queen St Pl, London EC4R 1BE

 UKGBC has launched a new series of Collaboration Cafés, as part of our role as an Accelerator to the UNFCCC’s Race to Zero campaign.
 Collaboration Cafés will be held monthly and in person, convening built environment peer groups to knowledge-share about the practicalities, implications, and challenges of becoming net zero businesses.

 Our second Collaboration Café will be held on 27th October 2022 and is open to UKGBC’s finance members.
 Existing Race to Zero signatories and organisations not yet signed up to the Race are welcome to attend.

-This event is for UKGBC finance members only – two attendees per organisation are invited to attend.
-If you are not a member within this group, UKGBC reserves the right to politely decline your registration.
+This event is for UKGBC finance members only – two attendees are invited to register per organisation, with places limited on a ‘first come, first served’ basis.
+If you are not a member within this sub-sector, UKGBC reserves the right to politely decline your registration.

 Other Upcoming Collaboration Cafés:

 - 22nd September 2022 – Designers & Technical Advisors.
 Register here